makedonkatochevska/challenges/README.md

 - **Individual Challenge Branches**: Each branch corresponds to a specific week's challenge.
 Explore them to see how we tackle different front-end tasks each week.

 These challenges are a great way to test your skills, experiment with new ideas, and see your progress as a front-end developer.
 Check out the branches to see how the challenges escalate and the skills i develop each week!

+Below is a list of all the branches in this repository, along with a summary of what each one contains:

+### Challenge Branches:

+- **Branch**: `Challenge1_CSS`

+  - **Summary**: Focused on building a webpage with basic CSS.
+It included exercises on text styling, layout creation, and working with simple CSS properties like margins, padding, fonts, and colors.

+- **Branch**: `Challenge2_CSSflex`

+  - **Summary**: Introduced the use of CSS Flexbox to create flexible and responsive layouts.
+Emphasis was placed on alignments, order of elements, and distribution of space within a container.

+- **Branch**: `Challenge3_SCSS`

+  - **Summary**: Worked with SCSS (Sass) to explore variables, nesting, and mixins.
+This challenge involved converting plain CSS to SCSS and understanding how to structure stylesheets more efficiently.

+- **Branch**: `Challenge4_Bootstrap`

+  - **Summary**: Applied Bootstrap to create responsive web layouts.
+Focused on using the grid system, components, and utilities provided by Bootstrap to build a layout that adapts to different screen sizes.

+- **Branch**: `Challenge5_JSBasics`

+  - **Summary**: Covered the fundamentals of JavaScript, including variables, data types, functions, loops, and conditionals.
+Focused on writing simple scripts to manipulate data and control the flow of logic.

+- **Branch**: `Challenge6_Arr_Loops_Functions`

+  - **Summary**: Implemented array manipulation techniques using JavaScript, such as `map()`, `filter()`, `reduce()`, and worked with loops and functions to process data in different ways.

+- **Branch**: `Challenge7_Array_Methods`

+  - **Summary**: Focused on using JavaScript array methods to perform advanced data manipulation.
+Covered methods like `forEach()`, `find()`, `sort()`, and `reverse()` to modify arrays and work with data efficiently.

+- **Branch**: `Challenge8_Functions_Advanced`

+  - **Summary**: Deep dive into JavaScript functions with a focus on advanced topics such as higher-order functions, closures, and callback functions.
+This challenge enhanced understanding of how functions can be used effectively in JavaScript.

+- **Branch**: `Challenge9_JS_Events_and_Objects`

+  - **Summary**: Introduced JavaScript events and objects, showing how to manipulate the DOM through event listeners, how to handle user interactions, and how to create and manipulate custom objects in JavaScript.

+- **Branch**: `Challenge10_JS_Objects`

+  - **Summary**: Focused on understanding and working with JavaScript objects.
+Covered topics such as object properties, methods, iteration over objects, and object manipulation techniques.

+- **Branch**: `Challenge11_JS_Scoping_Date_Contex`

+  - **Summary**: Covered JavaScript scoping, context, and closures, with an emphasis on the `this` keyword and how it behaves in different contexts.
+Also included working with JavaScript's `Date` object for date manipulation and formatting.

+- **Branch**: `Challenge12_JavaScript_CRUD`

+  - **Summary**: Implemented CRUD (Create, Read, Update, Delete) operations using JavaScript to manipulate data in arrays or objects.
+Focused on working with forms, storing data in variables, and updating the DOM dynamically.

+- **Branch**: `Challenge13_Async_JavaScript`
+  - **Summary**: Explored asynchronous JavaScript programming using techniques like callbacks, promises, and async/await.
+The challenge involved making asynchronous API calls, handling data, and building a more interactive and responsive user experience.